HouseCurve supports automatic and manual equalization:

 When the filters have been loaded into your audio system, you should find that measurements are reasonably close to the predicted response.
 The screenshots below show the predicted response (cyan) and actual measurements (green) after applying the filters.

 If your results are radically different from the prediction, check that the filter sample rate is correct - a mismatch will cause the filters to be applied to the wrong frequency.
-The filter file format may also be incompatible with your equalizer.
-If you have questions or experience problems, please reach out.
+The file format may also be incompatible with your audio system.
+If you have questions or experience problems, please contact support.

 Equalization means changing the volume level at different frequencies.
 There are many ways an audio system can be changed to make this happen: